snehabajantri25/remoteRepo1/README.md

 # remoteRepo1
-this is my remote repo that has html file in it this file is created on 12 march 2025.
+this is my remote repo that has html file in it.
+This file is created on 12 march 2025.